Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Proposed Iterative Solution

-which is a convex optimization problem and can be easily solved using convex optimization tools.
-Also, the inequality in \eqref{F_n_r} makes sure that the constraint \eqref{P2r_F_n} is always stricter than \eqref{P2_F_n}, thus the feasible point in $(\mathcal{P}2^{(r)})$ is always feasible in $(\mathcal{P}2)$.
-The overall SCA-based iterative procedure that successively solves $(\mathcal{P}2^{(r)})$ is summarized in Algorithm~\ref{algo1}.
+which can be easily solved using convex optimization tools.
+The inequality in \eqref{F_n_r} ensures that the constraint \eqref{P2r_F_n} is always stricter than \eqref{P2_F_n}, thus the feasible point in $(\mathcal{P}2^{(r)})$ is always feasible in $(\mathcal{P}2)$.
+The overall SCA-based iterative procedure is summarized in Algorithm~\ref{algo1}.